Ownership

 You may notice that we use words and concepts from continental Africa, even though the fund is not open to African Immigrants.
 We do this as a way to reconnect with our ancestry and with the languages our ancestors spoke before enslavement destroyed that connection.
 It can seem like cultural appropriation, but for us, it’s a way we ground in our lineages and attempt to heal.

 We understand that people are frustrated that African immigrants are not eligible for the Open Road Fund–that is valid.
 African immigrants are our kinfolk.
 For us, Pan-Africanism is not about erasing differences between African people, it is about Africans banding together to support one another’s liberation as a unified and diverse community.
-The ongoing impacts of the Maafa is what makes the Open Road Fund’s focus on Black descendants of the enslaved necessary–it is a rare opportunity to stabilize families who share our particular lineage. $50 Million is also not a significant enough amount of funding to truly address the full scale of suffering people of African roots have endured.
+The ongoing impacts of the Maafa is what makes the Open Road Fund’s focus on Black descendants of the enslaved necessary–it is a rare opportunity to stabilize families who share our particular lineage.
+While we are distributing nearly $40 Million in gifts, this is not a significant enough amount of funding to truly address the full scale of suffering people of African roots have endured.
 We can only achieve that by continuing to work together as a people.
 As we are able we will share grant opportunities for African immigrant communities.
 Nexus also frequently hosts opportunities that are open to all BIPOC communities.
 We also welcome invitations to collaborate on projects to secure more funding for all African people in the region.

 The Open Road Fund will use a random selection process to select finalists.
 Our team and community members will review your registration application.
 If your application is eligible, your name will be entered into the selection process.
 We will use a computer program to select 100 people for a gift.
 After finalists are selected, we will verify their identity and they will be invited to submit their wealth building plans.
 Finalists will also need to submit two letters of support from Black community members, Our committee will review all wealth building plans and letters of support.
 Once finalists’ application materials are approved we will move into gift disbursement.